Martin P. Mullen: Biography

-Born to Irish immigrants John and Nellie Mullen on July 29, 1921, John Mullen grew up in Philadelphia and attended the Wharton School at the University of Pennsylvania.
+Born to Irish immigrants John and Nellie Mullen on July 29, 1921, Mullen grew up in Philadelphia and attended the Wharton School at the University of Pennsylvania.
 His education was interrupted by World War II, during which time he served in the Army Air Corps in the Pacific Theater, eventually rising to the rank of Sergeant.

 After the war, he returned to Philadelphia and finished his degree at Wharton in 1948.
 He later attended Temple Law School and received his Juris Doctor in 1954.
-He served as in-house counsel for Wanamaker's department store until 1988.

-Mullen served in the Pennsylvania House of Representatives from 1952 to 1982, when he left office after redistricting following the 1980 census.
+Mullen served in the Pennsylvania House of Representatives from 1955 to 1982, when he left office after redistricting following the 1980 census.
+He was first elected to represent Philadelphia's multi-member 29th legislative district in 1954.
+After 1968 redistricting, he ran in the 189th legislative district winning re-election serving from 1969-1982.
+He was redistricted out of the 189th into the 191st legislative district in 1981, and lost to Peter Truman in 1982.
 During his time in office, he was one of the most vocal opponents of abortion, adultery and pornography.
 He unsuccessfully sponsored legislation that sought to outlaw all three, as well as fornication.

 In 1974, he unsuccessfully ran for governor receiving only nineteen percent of the vote.

+He served as in-house counsel for Wanamaker's department store until 1988.